tofaramususa/Python_Modules/README.md

 ## Overview

-This repository explores utilizes the advanced features of Python.
-It includes specific examples and explanations.
+This repository explores and utilizes the advanced features of Python.
+It includes specific code examples and explanations.

 ### Topics Covered